Freelancing & The Design Business

 Impossible Foods Disruptive Companies Example

-Within years of its 2011 launch, plant-based upstart Impossible Foods seriously threatened the $1+ trillion global meat industry.
+Within years of its 2011 launch, plant-based upstart Impossible Foods had seriously threatened the $ 1 trillion-plus global meat industry.
 How?
 By using cutting-edge science to make staggeringly meat-like veggie products!

 • Bioengineered soy leghemoglobin molecules to recreate a meaty flavour and texture.